htruong/htruong.github.io/_posts/2016-12-12-lede-on-wnr2000v1-unsupported-hardware.markdown

 ![U-boot should look like this once you have set up everything correctly](/assets/posts-images/uboot2.png)

 That's it...
 After about 24 hours, I was able to get LEDE to work wonderfully on my router.
 Looking back, there wasn't anything super-tricky, but there were a lot of things that got in the way.
-I hope my [pull request to LEDE](https://github.com/lede-project/source/pull/609) will be accepted and we will all see official support of LEDE for the WNR2000v1 board soon. **Edit 12/14/2016: [Now the board support is mainlined](https://github.com/lede-project/source/pull/611).**
+I hope my [pull request to LEDE](https://github.com/lede-project/source/pull/609) will be accepted and we will all see official support of LEDE for the WNR2000v1 board soon. **Edit 12/14/2016: [Now the board support is mainlined](https://github.com/lede-project/source/pull/611).**  If you need really detailed installation instructions, head to [The wiki](wiki.openwrt.org/toh/netgear/wnr2000) for more how-to information.

 ![LEDE up and running on my board](/assets/posts-images/2000v1bootup.png)